How to Gain Clarity for a Successful Online Business

 Is it the time to hand over the marketing to God?

 When we connected, I realized that partnering with God can be different from doing business in the world’s ways.
-Without knowing me and seeing my website, this person approached me for business coaching.
+This person approached me for business coaching without knowing me and seeing my website.
 God sent her my way.
 Some of my silver-haired friends tell me that God sends people to them.
 Their clients are all from referrals.
 There is such confidence and ease in their approach to ‘marketing.’